 Select the Distributed Agile Model

 However, there is a benefit when a business uses an outsourcing agency; the risk is shared.
-It is essential to have clear and effective communication stating that the company needs to ensure that the correct talent is sourced to complete the tasks.
+Clear and effective communication must state that the company needs to ensure that the correct talent is sourced to complete the tasks.
 The company can also make changes.
 This may mean onboarding more assistants or even offboarding assistants.

 New Team Practices